MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 ### Task 5.2 – Create Quick Create form

-In this task, you will perform create a quick create form.
+In this task, you will create a quick create form.

 1. Under **Data experiences**, click on **Forms**.